tshrode37/Twitter-Streaming-Football/README.md

 ## Phase II - Sentiment Analysis

 Polarity - a measure of the negativity, the neutralness, or the positivity of the text

 ### Step 1: Clean Tweets
-To perform sentiment analysis on our football tweets, we need to apply a few basic text cleaning techniques such as removing emoji's, removing punctuation, weblinks, usernames, hashtags, extra whitespace, and any unnecessary characters.
+To perform sentiment analysis on our football tweets, we need to apply a few basic text cleaning techniques such as removing emoji's, punctuation, weblinks, usernames, hashtags, extra whitespace, and any unnecessary characters.
 The function used to remove most of the emoji's in our tweets can be found below.

 ```python